Suha-AlHumaid/master-piece-project/README.md

 * User sign up with this information [ email, full name, password, phone number]
 * User can sign up with Google.
 * User sign in with [ email, password ]
-* User can reset his password.
+* User can reset his password by sending email with code/link to him.

 * There is two type of events:
-  * **Private Event.** Event creator send a ticket dirctiry to guest email.
+  * **Private Event.**
+    Event creator send a ticket dirctiry to guest email.
-  * **Public Event.** Guest will pay for get a ticket.
-Event creator determin number of ticket he will sell and the cost.
+  * **Public Event.**
+    Guest will pay for get a ticket or got it for a free also users can send donation.
+Event creator determine number of ticket he will sell and what will be the cost.

 * User can create his event page by filling this informaion:
   * Title